Discover Amsterdam

 Lose track of time in the Amsterdam Forest

 The Dutch are very proud of their clean water, and come summertime you'll find locals stripping off and jumping in at every opportunity for an alfresco dip.
-Many of the city's recreational areas like Sloterplas, Amsterdamse Bos, Gasperplas and Het Twiske have ample spots for swimming (some with showers and changing rooms too), or head to one of the city's many urban beaches on a hot day.
+Many of the city's recreational areas like Amsterdamse Bos, Gaasperplas and Het Twiske have ample spots for swimming (some with showers and changing rooms too), or head to one of the city's many urban beaches on a hot day.
 Read our guide to outdoor swimming spots in Amsterdam for more ideas!

 Beginning in July and typically running through to September, a selection of Amsterdam institutions take the world of celluloid outdoors, mixing up film classics with new releases and setting them against a backdrop of some of Amsterdam’s top scenic sights.
 So choose a deckchair, snuggle up with a blanket and get ready to enjoy some great cinema in the great outdoors.
 Find open-air cinemas in Amsterdam.